Harald-U/istio-on-minikube-handson/docs/exercise2.md

 ### 2 Allow external access to application:

-Now that the Bookinfo services are up and running, you need to make the application accessible from outside of your Kubernetes cluster, e.g., from a browser.
+Now that the Bookinfo services are up and running, you need to make the application accessible from outside of your Kubernetes cluster, e.g. from a browser.
 An Istio Gateway is used for this purpose.

 1. Create Istio gateway definition:

     ```
-    $ kubectl apply -f samples/bookinfo/networking/bookinfo-gateway.yaml
+    kubectl apply -f samples/bookinfo/networking/bookinfo-gateway.yaml
     ```

 2. Create a LoadBalancer in Minikube: